 Antigua was founded by the Spaniards in 1543 and is the former capital of Guatemala, hence the name Antigua Guatemala.
 Because the city was destroyed by earthquakes several times, the capital was moved to the current Guatemala City in 1776.
 Today Antigua, with around 50,000 inhabitants, is one of the most visited places in Guatemala.

-I visit Antigua Guatemala almost on a yearly base and love to find new places all the time.
-Discover some of my favorite things to do in Antigua Guatemala in this Passport the World cityguide, with highlights but also tips for cultural activities, boutique stores, organic farms and volcano hikes.
+Antigua in Guatemala is a city I get to visit almost on a yearly base and love to find new places all the time.
+Discover some of my favorite things to do in Antigua Guatemala in this Passport the World city guide, including the highlights but also tips for cultural activities, boutique stores, organic farms and volcano hikes.

 Explore the colonial center

 Antigua in Guatemala is easy to explore by foot, as all the main things to do, are within walking distance.
 You can stroll through the colonial center for hours and enjoy the lovely vibe.
 The center point of the city, is the plaza with the cathedral.
 From here several streets, which are built up in a chessboard pattern, lead towards different directions.

 5a Av, Norte is the main street with the famous Santa Catalina arch.
 At the end of this main street, you will find the church of La Merced, with a square where the locals gather on weekends.
 Tanque La Union, in the South East is another square, surrounded by the former Santa Clara monastery and the Iglesia San Pedro.
 During colonial times, this used to be the place for local people to wash their clothes in the fountain.
 Nowadays you can sit in the park and feel like a local.
 The bus station can be found in the west of the city.
 There is a local market with clothing, household items, vegetables and fruit.
 And many buses that transport you to the surrounding villages.